 - You often have no preset credit limit – in other words, you have a dynamic credit line that adjusts to your monthly spending needs.
 That doesn't mean you can just charge however much you want, though; your issuer will be monitoring your purchasing and payment habits to determine how high it will let you go.
 If you make a huge purchase that's out of the norm, it may be declined.

-So, which charge cards are considered to be the best?
-The Gold Card, Premier Rewards Gold Card and the Platinum Card from American Express are considered to be the top choices according to feedback gathered on the forum.
+So, which charge cards should a savvy consumer consider?
+The Premier Rewards Gold Card and the Platinum Card from American Express are popular choices according to feedback gathered on the forum.
 These two cards have long been known for delivering an array of travel and entertainment benefits along with favorable customer reviews.

-Why?
-Here are just a few of the benefits that all 3 cards have in common:
+Here are some of the benefits that both cards have in common:

-- Purchase Protection Benefit: This covers your qualifying new purchases for the first 90 days if something happens to them – if they're stolen or accidentally broken, for example.
+- Purchase Protection – This covers your qualifying new purchases for the first 90 days if something happens to them – if they're stolen or accidentally broken, for example.
 Some regular credit cards also have this benefit, but coverage limits on premium charge cards tend to be higher.

-- Extended Warranty – You get up to 1 year of extra coverage if you buy a qualifying item that has a manufacturer's warranty of 5 years or less.
-So if you bought an eligible computer with a 1 year warranty, you could get up to 1 additional year of coverage for free.
+- Extended Warranty – You get up to one year of extra coverage if you buy a qualifying item that has a manufacturer's warranty of five years or less.
+So if you bought an eligible computer with a one-year warranty, you could get up to one additional year of coverage for no extra cost.

-What's the best offer if you still want a credit card?
+What's the recommended offer if you still want a credit card?

 Are there any other charge cards available?

-Yes and even though they aren't generally considered to be the top charge cards on the market, for some situations they might be an appropriate choice:
+Yes – and even though they aren't generally considered to be the top charge cards on the market, for some consumers they might be an appropriate choice: